kianzohoury/auralflow/README.md

   └── runs/...
 ```
 where
-* `config.json`: configuration settings for the model, data and training.
+* `config.json`: the configuration file for model, data and training settings
 * `checkpoint`: folder that stores model, optimizer, lr scheduler and gradient scaling states
 * `evaluation.cvs`: a printout of the performance of your model using standard
 MIR evaluation metrics